Ice Hockey World Championships: 1930–1953: Canadian dominance

 The first World Championship that was held as an individual event was in 1930.
 It was held in Chamonix, France; Vienna, Austria; and Berlin, Germany.
 Canada, represented by the Toronto CCMs, defeated Germany in the gold medal game, and Switzerland won the bronze.
 Canada, represented by the Manitoba Grads, won the following year, and the Winnipeg Winnipegs won Gold for Canada at the 1932 Winter Olympics.
 At the 1933 World Championships in Prague, Czechoslovakia, the United States won the gold medal, becoming the first non-Canadian team to win the competition.
-As of 2023, it is the only gold medal the United States has won at a non-Olympic tournament.
+The United States would not win gold again at a non-Olympic tournament until 2025.
 Two days before the 1936 Winter Olympics in Germany, Canadian officials protested that two players on the British team—James Foster and Alex Archer—had played in Canada but transferred without permission to play for clubs in the English National League.
 The IIHF agreed with Canada, but Britain threatened to withdraw if the two could not compete.
 Canada withdrew the protest before the games started.
 Britain became the first non-Canadian team to win Olympic gold, with the United States taking bronze.
 Canada won the remainder of the World Championship tournaments held in the 1930s.
 The 1939 World Championships marked the first time that a team from Finland competed in the tournament.
 World War II forced the cancellation of the 1940 and 1944 Winter Olympics and the World Championships from 1941 to 1946.